zrekryu/zrekryu/README.md

 👋 Hello, I'm Zrekryu!
 I'm a tech enthusiast and a developer.

-I'm an introvert, overthinker, and nature lover person.

 ### 📱 Contact

 📧 You can mail me on zrekryu@gmail.com